 A Water System Plan is available from our office that provides more information about the Pirate's Cove Water System.
 Our wells have been rated by the Washington State Department of Health as moderate for Well 2 and low for Well 3 for risk or susceptibility to contamination.
-More information regarding this rating can be obtained by contacting PUD No. 1.
-The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https:// fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
-This is an interactive map.
+More information regarding this rating can be obtained by contacting PUD No. 1 The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https:// fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
+This is an be drilled into.
+Concentrations above the national guidelines may contribute to problems with taste, odor and color of the water coming out of your tap.